azure-octo/dapr-apim-demo/README.md

 > Note, the support in APIM for bindings is still rolling out across Azure regions.
 You can safely skip this section and just demo service invocation and topic publishing if you receive an error that `invoke-dapr-binding` is not recognize.

 If everything goes well, the management API will return the created policy.
+Additional information about Dapr Binding support in APIM are available [here](https://aka.ms/apim/dapr/bind).

 ### Gateway Configuration

 To create a self-hosted gateway which will be then deployed to the Kubernetes cluster, first, we need to create the `demo-apim-gateway` object in APIM: